guo/docker-reboot-monitor/README.md

 # Check logs for webhook activity
 journalctl -u docker-reboot-monitor.service -n 10 --no-pager
 ```

+**Reality check:** If your containers are stable and healthy (RestartCount = 0), there's nothing to test!
+The monitoring will alert you when a **real crash** happens.
+You don't need to artificially create crashes to verify it works.

 **Note:** Your container must have a restart policy (like `always`, `unless-stopped`, or `on-failure`) for this to work: